nucypher/nucypher/docs/source/guides/staking_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After you created an Ethereum node for your worker (see below about the worker),
-you can set the worker:
+you can set the worker.
+The stake which doesn't yet have a worker will be
+highlighted in yellow:

 .. code:: bash

-    (nucypher)$ nucypher stake set-worker
+    (nucypher)$ nucypher stake set-worker --hw-wallet

     ======================================= Active Stakes =========================================